wbsoft/parce/docs/source/deflanguage.rst

 argument.
 So the rules are able to in their target point to other lexicons of the same class.
 This makes inheriting and re-implementing just one or a few lexicons very easy.
-Of course a target may also point to a lexicon from a *different* language class, when you need to switch languages.
+Of course a target may also point to a lexicon from a *different* language class, in case you need to switch languages.

 The pattern
 -----------